Before building work starts

 Pricing the job

 Using your plans, a quantity surveyor (QS) can give you a reasonable idea of the costs involved in the building work.
-You can give contractors the QS estimate of materials required (but not the price) to help them prepare their quotes.
+You can give building contractors the QS estimate of materials required (but not the price) to help them prepare their quotes.
 A QS can also calculate progress payments and cost variations during construction.

 Choosing someone to do the job – do your homework, get quotes